Azure-Samples/communication-services-dotnet-quickstarts/DurableIdentitiesBYOID/README.md

 # DurableIdentitiesBYOID

-This sample demonstrates how to use Azure Communication Services (ACS) to create and manage durable identities with the Bring Your Own Identity (BYOID) feature in .NET.
+This sample demonstrates how to use Azure Communication Services (ACS) to create and manage identities in .NET.
+The sample prepares for future Bring Your Own Identity (BYOID) functionality and shows standard identity management practices.

 ## Overview

 The sample shows how to:
 - Authenticate a `CommunicationIdentityClient` using a connection string from an environment variable.
-- Create a new ACS identity.
+- Create new ACS identities.
-- Use a custom ID (BYOID) to create and retrieve durable identities.
-- Validate that the same custom ID always returns the same ACS identity.
+- Generate access tokens for different communication scopes (Chat, VoIP).
+- Manage multiple identities and demonstrate token lifecycle.
+- Clean up resources properly.

+**Note:** The Bring Your Own Identity (BYOID) feature may require preview SDK versions or specific API access.
+This sample demonstrates the standard identity management workflow that serves as a foundation for BYOID implementations.

 ## Prerequisites
 - [.NET 6.0 SDK or later](https://dotnet.microsoft.com/download)